hasan8130/Facial-Recognition-Attendance-System/README.md

 Managing attendance can be a tedious job when implemented by traditional methods like calling out roll calls or taking a student's signature.
 A smart and authenticated attendance system needs to be implemented to solve this issue.
-Generally, biometrics such as face recognition, fingerprint, DNA, retina, iris recognition, hand geometry, etc. are used to execute smart attendance systems.

 The face is a unique identification of humans due to their distinct facial features.
 Face recognition systems are helpful in many real-life applications.

 In the proposed method, all the students will initially be enrolled by storing their facial images with a unique ID.
 At the time of attendance, real-time images will be captured, and the faces in those images will be matched with